 - is substantially free from rising or penetrating damp

-- has satisfactory provision for natural and artificial lighting, for ventilation
+- has satisfactory provision for natural and artificial lighting, for ventilation and for heating

 - has an adequate piped supply of wholesome water available within the house